-In 2011, the 12th Five-Year Guideline for China began.
-Developing new energy vehicles is one of the measures towards reducing the national emissions reduction and one of the seven strategic industries that the government is looking to cultivate.
+In 2011, the 12th Five-Year Plan (2011 to 2015) was launched.
+The automotive industry is one of the seven strategic industries that the government is looking to develop and new energy vehicles are a focus, given their role in reducing national emission levels.
 New energy vehicles will continue to enjoy funding and support from the highest levels of government.
-The Ministry of Finance will invest over a trillion yuan for further research on energy-efficient and new energy automobile core technology.
-New energy vehicles are predicted to play a leading role in China’s automotive industry for the next 10 years, with sales forecasts of electric vehicles reaching one million by 2015.
-The Guideline also expects that accumulated domestic sales of new energy vehicles will reach five million units by 2020.
+The Ministry of Finance will invest over RMB 1 million for further research on energy-efficient and new energy automobile core technology.
+New energy vehicles are predicted to play a leading role in China’s automotive industry for the next 10 years, with sales forecasts of electric vehicles reaching 1 million units by 2015.
+The government predicts that accumulated domestic sales of new energy vehicles will reach five million units by 2020.

-In April 2012, the Energy-saving and New Energy Vehicle Development Plan (2012-2020) was released.
-It made clear that development of electric vehicles is the strategic goal of the Chinese automotive industry in the next 10 years.
-The current priorities are to move forward the commercialisation of battery electric vehicles (BEV) and plug-in hybrid electric vehicles (PHEV), promote hybrid vehicles and energy-saving ICE vehicles to a wider extent.
-The Plan sets forth the target of having production and sales of 500,000 units of BEV and PHEV by 2015 and five million units by 2020.
-The Plan also sets goals for improved fuel efficiency, for example, a target average fuel consumption of 6.9 litres per 100km for all passenger vehicles by 2015 and 5.0 litres by 2020.
+In April 2012, the Energy-saving and New Energy Vehicle Development Plan (2012 to 2020) was released.
+Development of electric vehicles is the strategic goal of the Chinese automotive industry over the next 10 years.
+The current priorities are to move forward the commercialisation of battery electric vehicles (BEV) and plug-in hybrid electric vehicles (PHEV) and to promote hybrid vehicles and energy-saving ICE vehicles to a wider extent.
+The Plan targets the production and sales of 500 000 units of BEV and PHEV by 2015 and five million units by 2020.
+The Plan also sets goals for improved fuel efficiency, e.g. a target average fuel consumption of 6.9 litres per 100km for all passenger vehicles by 2015 and 5.0 litres by 2020.
 In the meantime, the overall technology of new energy vehicles, power batteries and key automotive components and parts should be at international standards.

-China is moving away from encouraging foreign direct investment (FDI) in complete vehicle manufacturing towards R&D and development of new energy vehicles.
-The National Development and Reform Commission and Ministry of Commerce released the Catalogue of Industries for Guiding Foreign Investment (2011 revision) in January 2012.
-It removes ‘complete vehicle manufacturing’ from the ‘encouraged’ to ‘permitted’ category considering the overcapacity and abundant FDI in this area.
+China is moving away from encouraging foreign direct investment (FDI) in complete vehicle manufacturing towards research and development (R&D) of new energy vehicles.
+The National Development and Reform Commission and Ministry of Commerce released the Catalogue of Industries for Guiding Foreign Investment (2011 revision) in January 2012, which removes ‘complete vehicle manufacturing’ from the ‘encouraged’ to ‘permitted’ category, considering the abundance of FDI in this area.

-- Manufacturing key automotive components and parts and R&D of key technologies
+- key automotive components and parts and R&D of key technologies

-- Manufacturing and R&D of automotive electrics and electronics
+- and R&D of automotive electrics and electronics

-- Manufacturing of key automotive components and parts for new energy vehicles
+- of key automotive components and parts for new energy vehicles.

-Besides, the development of new energy vehicles suggests opportunities in improving fuel efficiency, power battery research and development to make it safer, more reliable and lighter.
-The construction and technology of charging facilities are also needed to foster the development of EV infrastructure.
+The development of new energy vehicles suggests opportunities in improving fuel efficiency, power battery research and development, to improve the reliability and safety of vehicles.
+Construction and technical upgrading of charging facilities is also needed to foster the development of EV infrastructure.

 Opportunities also exist in the following areas:

-- Auto safety systems including ABS and air bags
+- Auto safety systems including anti-lock braking system (ABS) and air bags

 - Auto transmissions